Thinking about pursuing archives?

-If you’re thinking about a career in archives, check out SAA’s student page.
+Check out SAA’s student page.
 They provide an overview of the profession, which ranges from preservation, organization, cataloging, reference, administrative functions and records management to outreach, grant writing, and digital collections.
-Plus, read up on their discounted membership rates for students.

 - LIS 505 – Archival and Manuscript Services (3)